dashpay/docs-platform/docs/reference/dapi-endpoints-platform-endpoints.md

 | `timeMs`                | Unix timestamp in milliseconds for the response       |
 | `protocolVersion`       | Platform protocol version                             |
 | `chainId`               | Name of the network                                   |

+## Versioning

+Dash Platform 0.25.16 included a [breaking change that added versioning](https://github.com/dashpay/platform/pull/1522) to these endpoints so future updates can be done without creating significant issues for API consumers.

 ## Endpoint Details